ibm-cloud-docs/Backup/canceling-backup-service.md

 4. Right-click the EVault Software Agent and confirm the removal by clicking uninstall.
 5. In the dialog box that appears, click Yes.
 6. Select Total uninstall and confirm by clicking Next >.
-7. Restart your server at your earliest convenience to ensure that the software is removed completely.
+7. Restart your server at your earliest convenience to make sure that the software is removed completely.

 ### Removing the Backup Agent from a Linux&reg; Server
 {: #uninstallbackupagentLin}